All Episodes

 Well, I mean, it's look at it.

-The body of a Madoff fund operator was found in his New York apartment.
+Mere moments ago, the body of a Madoff fund operator was found in his New York apartment.

-The name De La Villehoushe.
+The name De La Villa Houche.

-Of course, the active question here was it murder or was it suicide?
+Of course, the active question here, was it murder or was it suicide?

-A great uh immigrant to this country, Hungarian Jewish, became a member of Congress, very elegant, uh erudite, refined and dignified.
+And this brings to mind that I miss Tom Lantos, a great immigrant to this country, Hungarian Jewish, became a member of Congress, very elegant, erudite, refined, and dignified.

 He was from California, Northern California.

-Craig Livingstone had, he had custody of the 500 FBI files of Clinton enemies.
+Craig Livingstone had, he had custody of the 500 FBI files of Clinton enemies, but nobody could recall for the longest time who hired him.

-After a while, it became very embarrassing for both the Clinton administration and Democrat Party in general that Livingstone was out there cutting such a wide public swath.
+After a while, it became very embarrassing for both the Clinton administration and the Democrat Party in general that Livingstone was out there cutting such a wide public swath.

 So they had him up to hearings about three weeks after a famous Navy admiral had committed suicide after it had been learned that he had falsified information to get medals that he had not deserved.

-And I will never forget Tom Lantos, interviewing or interrogating Craig Livingstone, who looked like he was in shell shock anyway.
+And I will never forget Tom Lantos interviewing or interrogating Craig Livingstone, who looked like he was in shell shock anyway.

 I mean, he's just obviously some flunky that was given custody of these things.

-And he was he was uh he was the fall guy.
+And he was the fall guy.

 He was always intended to be the fall guy.

-Actually said to Craig Livingstone, at least Admiral Buddha had the decency to commit suicide.
+So they threw him up to the wolves, and Lantos actually said to Craig Livingstone, at least Admiral Burda had the decency to commit suicide.

-And Livingstone just looked well.
+And Livingstone just looked around.

 What the hell is this guy telling me?